jmgilman/neolib2/docs/development/primer.rst

 1. As far as Neolib 2 is concerned, xpath is preferred over regular expressions.
 If all content can be parsed with xpath, this would be the preferred method rather than combining the two.
-However,

 2. It is not uncommon to come across such poorly formatted HTML on Neopets that using xpath purely is simply not ideal.
 In this case xpath should be used to